-STEPHEN C. CAPPANNARI, Ph.D., Associate Professor of Human Behavior and Head of the Division
+STEPHEN C. CAPPANNARI, Ph.D., Associate Professor of Human Behavior and Chairman of the Division

-JOHN PATE, Ed.D., Assistant Professor of Human Behavior EUGENE A. WEINSTEIN, Ph.D., Assistant Professor of Human Behavior
+JOHN PATE, Ed.D., Assistant Professor of Human Behavior

+EUGENE A. WEINSTEIN, Ph.D., Assistant Professor of Human Behavior KENNETH R. MITCHELL, B.D., Assistant Professor of Pastoral Counseling

-This Division utilizes data from the fields of Anthropology, Genetics, Social Psychology and Sociology in the teaching of medical students and in research in those areas which relate human behavior and health.
+This Division utilizes data from the fields of Anthropology, Genetics, Social Psychology, and Sociology in the teaching of medical students and in research in those areas which relate human behavior and health.